jundalisay/spblist/content/en/research/poincare/science/chapter-13c.md

 Electricity would remain indissolubly connected with certain material particles called electrons.

-The circulation of these electrons through bodies would produce voltaic currents, and what would distinguish conductors from insulators would be that the one could be traversed by these electrons, while the others would check the movement of the electrons.
+The circulation of these electrons through bodies would produce voltaic currents.

+- Conductors could be traversed by these electrons.
+- Insulators would check the movement of the electrons.

 Lorentz’s theory is very attractive.

-It gives a very simple explanation of certain phenomena, which the earlier theories—even Maxwell’s in its primitive orm—could only deal with in an unsatisfactory manner.
+It gives a very simple explanation of certain phenomena such as:

-For example, the aberration of light, the partial impulse of luminous waves, magnetic polarisation, and Zeeman’s experiment.
+- the aberration of light
+- the partial impulse of luminous waves
+- magnetic polarisation
+- Zeeman’s experiment

+The earlier theories—even Maxwell’s in its primitive form—could only deal unsatisfactorily.

 A few objections still remained.

-The phenomena of an electric system seemed to depend on the absolute velocity of translation of the centre of gravity of this system, which is contrary to the idea that we have of the relativity of space.
+The phenomena of an electric system seemed to depend on the absolute velocity of translation of the centre of gravity of this system.

+This is contrary to my idea of the relativity of space.

 Supported by M. Crémieu, M. Lippman has presented this objection in a very striking form.

-Imagine two charged conductors with the same velocity of translation.
+Imagine 2 charged conductors with the same velocity of translation.

 They are relatively at rest.

-However, each of them being equivalent to a current of onvection, they should attract one another.
+However, each of them are equivalent to a current of convection so they should attract one another.

 By measuring this attraction we could measure their absolute velocity.

 The partisans of Lorentz replied: